michael-0acf4/worn.bf/README.md

 # W.O.R.N: "Write Once, Run Nowhere"

-A minimalistic language that extends Brainf\*ck allowing the use of custom super instructions and compiles into optimmized Brainf\*ck code.
+A minimalistic language that extends Brainf\*ck allowing the use of custom super instructions and compiles into optimized Brainf\*ck code.

 ```rust
 // A super instruction is a context aware generator that expands